wizard-programmator/azoth_farm/README.md

 python azoth.py

 ## UPCOMING UPDATE
-- Update the code base on screen size
 - Offer snacks for happiness
 - Change realm when azoth is unavailable in current realm.